3D Printing at Cannon Library (NEW)

 • Find it on Thingiverse! (www.thingiverse.com) Eager to get started with the 3D printer, but not sure where to begin?
 Visit MakerBot Thingiverse, which is a 3D design community where you can discover, download, and print over 100,000 free 3D models.

-• Design with SketchUp! (https://www.sketchup.com/products/sketchup-free) SketchUp is free 3D modeling software that's easy to learn and incredibly fun to use.
+• Design with SketchUp! (https://www.sketchup.com/products/sketchup-free) SketchUp is free 3D modeling software that's more on the advanced side of 3D modeling with tools that willl take practice understanding and using to make your 3D models.
 Start by drawing lines and shapes.
 Push and pull surfaces to turn them into 3D forms.
 Stretch, copy, rotate and paint to make anything you like.

 Many instructional videos are available on YouTube.